Asterics2020-Obelics/School2018/README.md

 Several channels are available, like *General* for all discussion/questions about the school, lectures, hands-on, etc. There is also a channel *Social* to help you to get out together during the evening.

 You can get the slack app directly on your phone: [Android](https://play.google.com/store/apps/details?id=com.Slack) or [Apple](https://itunes.apple.com/fr/app/slack/id618783545?mt=8).
+You can also get it for Windows, Mac, or Linux [here](https://slack.com).

 # Tutors <a name="tutors"></a>